yumibriones/HPL-Modified/README.md

 #### HPL-CONCH

-As a bonus, we generated image embeddings from CONtrastive learning from Captions for Histopathology (CONCH) by the Mahmood Lab (https://github.com/mahmoodlab/CONCH).
+As a bonus, we generated and clustered image embeddings from CONtrastive learning from Captions for Histopathology (CONCH) by the Mahmood Lab (https://github.com/mahmoodlab/CONCH).
 This is a CLIP-style model that has been trained on over a million histopathology image-caption pairs.
 A caveat is that pathological information is included in the captions, so clusters generated from this method will be somewhat supervised.

 ### HPL-VICReg
 *Point person: Jennifer Motter*